AidaAmini/DyGIE-MECHANIC/README.md

 * Please cite our paper if you use our datasets or models in your project.
 See the [BibTeX](#citation).
 * Feel free to [email us](#contact-us).

-# COFIE / COFIE-G datasets
+# Annotated datasets
 We provide two annotated datasets:
-- COFIE: Coarse-grained mechanism relations (`Direct` and `Indirect`)
+- Coarse-grained mechanism relations (`Direct` and `Indirect`)
-- COFIE-G: Granular mechanism relations (`Subject-Predicate-Object`)
+- Granular mechanism relations (`Subject-Predicate-Object`)

 From project root, run `scripts/data/get_cofie.sh` to download both datasets to the `data` directory.
-- `COFIE` will be downloaded to `data/cofie/[train,dev,test].json`.
+- Coarse-grained relations will be downloaded to `data/cofie/[train,dev,test].json`.
 Development and test sets for are also available in tabular format: `data/cofie-gold/[dev,test]-gold.tsv`
-- `COFIE-G` will be downloaded to `data/cofie-g/split/[train,dev,test].json`.
+- Granular relations will be downloaded to `data/cofie-g/split/[train,dev,test].json`.
 Tabular format:`data/cofie-g-gold/[dev,test]-gold.tsv`

 ## Pretrained models
-We provide models pre-trained on COFIE and COFIE-G.
+We provide models pre-trained on both datasets.

 ### Downloads